sudo-bmitch/presentations/oci-1.1-lightning/presentation.md

 - Clients pick the first matching entry
 - Gives ability to introduce new features while supporting existing runtimes

+Note:

+- For forward compatibility, when picking from a manifest list, used by multi-platform images, pick the first entry when the tool cannot tell the difference.

 ---

 ## Registry API Extensions